Writing an IP Address Information Webservice in Ruby

 The first line of code includes the standard libraries we're using.
 Both

-should have come installed with your Ruby
+xmlrpc/server and ipaddr should have come installed with your Ruby

 distribution if it's moderately fresh.
 First off, I'll define a generic

-function to return a Ruby hash
+function to return a Ruby hash representation of the the XML-RPC

-we defined at the beginning.
+struct we defined at the beginning.
 In case you've forgotten, the

-webservice is supposed to return the registry
+webservice is supposed to return the registry, country and

-of the provided IP address.
+assignment status of the provided IP address.

 def get_ip_information ip